DESCRIPTION: Church hurt happens when your church experience leaves you with a wound that requires time for healing and time for you to recover.

 Spiritual abuse is often an abuse of power relationships (a pastor, a supervisor, or an elder board).

-It can range from toxic church cultures to the cruel use of words.
-When those who should use the tools of pastoring use coercion and bullying, spiritual abuse has occured.
+It can range from toxic church cultures, the cruel use of words, or even well-intentioned ignorance.
+When those who should use the tools of pastoring use coercion and bullying, spiritual abuse has occurred.

 Spiritual abuse intrudes into the sacred space between our conscience and God.
 Spiritual abuse is generally couched in spiritual terms or righteous causes adding to the abuse and the wound.
 The silence of friends is one of the deepest wounds.